Ganja: Contemporary use of the term ganja

+The word ganja on a "No Harm No Foul" sign at a 2010 Washington, D.C., political demonstration.

 English use

 Ganja is the most common term for marijuana in the Caribbean brought by the Indian indentured laborers.

 In popular culture

 Cultural figureheads such as Bob Marley popularized Rastafari and ganja through reggae music.
 In 1976, Peter Tosh defended the use of ganja in the song "Legalize It".
-The hip hop group Cypress Hill revived the term in the United States in 2004 in a song titled "Ganja Bus", followed by other artists, including rapper Eminem, in the 2009 song "Must Be the Ganja".
+The hip-hop group Cypress Hill revived the term in the United States in 2004 in a song titled "Ganja Bus", followed by other artists, including rapper Eminem, in the 2009 song "Must Be the Ganja".

 In other languages

 Derivatives of the term are used as generic words for marijuana in several languages, such as Indonesian/Malay (ganja), Khmer (កញ្ឆា, kanhchha), Lao (ກັນຊາ, kan sa), Thai (กัญชา, gancha), Tiwi (kanja), and Vietnamese (cần sa).